ShiningLab/Recurrent-Text-Editing/README.md

 # Recurrent-Text-Editing

-This repository is for the paper [Recurrent Inference in Text Editing](https://www.aclweb.org/anthology/2020.findings-emnlp.159/) in Proceedings of [EMNLP 2020 Findings](https://www.aclweb.org/anthology/volumes/2020.findings-emnlp/).
+This repository is for the paper [Recurrent Inference in Text Editing](https://www.aclweb.org/anthology/2020.findings-emnlp.159/) in proceedings of [EMNLP 2020 Findings](https://www.aclweb.org/anthology/volumes/2020.findings-emnlp/).

 ## Methods
 + End2end